colurw/trading_bot/README.md

 `curl "http://localhost:4444/instrument?symbol=XBTUSD"`

-## trading_algo.py
+### calculate_levels_public.py

+Downloads historic price data and calculates significant price levels.
+Redacted version.

+### make_trades.py

-A long and short breakout-based strategy with trailing stops.
+An automated long & short trading strategy based on significant levels and trailing stops.

-## to do...
+### To do...

-Risk management() - auto-adjust bid sizes to reduce the degree of variance in returns and losses.
+Risk management - auto-adjust bid sizes to reduce the degree of variance in returns and losses.
+Send market orders using bitmex client()